 - Low levels of leads coming through the website?
 Do you have a conversion problem?
 This could be down to a number of reasons - the proposition itself, how you have build the funnel, headlines, or perhaps even the colour of your landing page buttons!
 To find out you will need to test absolutely everything and work out what resonates with your audience so that you have the best possible chance of converting visitors into leads.

 - Not enough leads converting into clients?
 Is there a problem with the proposition/ offer?
 Perhaps it is something to do with your pricing?
-Maybe the sales team need more training or maybe even the strategy is wrong and you are attracting the wrong type of people to the website?
-As we said above - test absolutely everything to see what works best for you business!
+Maybe the sales team need more training or maybe even the strategy is wrong and you are attracting the wrong type of people to your website?
+As we said above - test absolutely everything to see what works best for your business!

 - Don’t ignore the strategy phase

 - Don’t get bogged down at the Build phase and think that’s it